achavazza/flex/README.md

 + http://github.com/achavazza

 ## Copyright and license
-Quickstarter is free, libre and public domain see more on [http://unlicense.org/](http://unlicense.org/)
+Flex is free, libre and public domain see more on [http://unlicense.org/](http://unlicense.org/)